 The fruit is a hybrid between bitter orange and citron.
 It is unclear the origin of the lemon, but it may have originally been cultivated in Northwest India.
 From India it was disbursed by Arab traders to the Middle East when that entire region was known as Mesopotamia.
 The lemon was introduced into Spain and North Africa sometime between the years 1000 and 1200 CE.
 It was found in Palestine by the Crusaders who distributed the fruit through Europe.

-Staples of a mediterranean flavor profile, the lemon grows best in cool coastal regions like Italy, California, and Southern Spain.
+As a staple of a mediterranean flavor profile, the lemon, grows best in cool coastal regions like Italy, California, and Southern Spain.
 Lemons can not be picked wet, or machine harvested, so they are selected by hand.
 Lemons are picked green, and, usually in transit, the lemons become the uniform bright yellow color they are known for.
 Lemons are now cultivated six to twelve times a year, mostly in Argentina, South Mexico, and California.

 Lemonade braids all over the city like cascading crowns.
 There’s something painful about the taste, something real and raw in that pain.
 The trend of lemons can’t be left here with the fruit when Beyonce’s Lemonade wove a glorious yet painful story of a woman - of women, and provided an example for how to tell your story, turn your hurt into… There are times when tastes can hold us down, when the world doesn’t seem to make sense and all of your identity, your belongings, all of your beliefs are stripped from you.
 This doesn’t happen often, but it happens like lightning and the only things that holds you are things like the taste of lemons.